 Business Foundations

-Gainful Employment Disclosure at https://apps.ppcc.edu/catalog/ge/business-foundations/ This certificate will allow students exposure to most of the major areas of business.
+This certificate will allow students exposure to most of the major areas of business.
 Students may complete deficiencies concurrently with the beginning courses in the program.
 Students not meeting a course prerequisite must have instructor permission to enroll.
-ACC 101 Fundamentals of Accounting